 Something I found interesting in this chapter is that Jewish wisdom prohibits employers from delegating meaningless work.
 Meaningless work lacks a sense of accomplishment and contribution which has a negative impact on employees and is thus, immoral.

-Secret # 11: In Order to Achieve Success, we Must Build Our Self-Discipline, Integrity, and Character
+Secret # 11: In Order to Achieve Financial Goals, we Must Build Our Self-Discipline, Integrity, and Character

 The hot topic this year was the $1.5 Billion lottery jackpot.
 Nearly everyone I spoke to last month had an opinion about whether or not they would want to win, what they would do with the money, and whether winning money ruins lives.